icgc-argo/argo-docs/docs/data-access/daco/lay-summary-guide.md

 ## Tips on Writing a Lay Summary

-There are several key elements of developing a lay summary for researchers to consider:
+There are several key elements for developing a lay summary that researchers should consider:

 1. Structure and content
 1. Readability